Ocean's health service directory helps providers locate other health service providers who can provide services for their patients.

 Your HINP must develop and implement a dedicated and ongoing process to safely maintain the accuracy and currency of this contact information.
 For tips on developing this process, please see this article:

 When the listing contact information is validated successfully, it may be used as a reasonably reliable reference for traditional means of communication (phone, fax, mail etc.).

 However, the endorsement to use listings for electronic communication (such as eReferral), entails some additional privacy considerations.
 Additional steps are required for completely validating providers who provide these electronic services.

 Validating Listings for Receiving Electronic Communication Using Ocean

-Prior to permitting providers to participate in the secure exchange of personal health information using Ocean, it is important for your HINP to ensure that these providers not only have up-to-date contact information in the listing, but that you also:
+Prior to permitting providers to participate in the secure exchange of PHI using Ocean, it is important for the HINP to ensure that these providers not only have up-to-date contact information in the listing, but that it also:

-- Ensure that the providers are truly represented in the real world by the Ocean user accounts and the Ocean site that are claiming to act on behalf of the listing (through the process of identity validation)
+- Ensures that the providers are truly represented in the real world by the Ocean user accounts and the Ocean site that they are claiming acts on behalf of in the listing (through the process of identity validation)

-- Ensure that these providers have provided informed consent to participate as care providers within the Ocean network, along with the commitment to process electronic communications sent through Ocean in a safe, secure and timely manner.
+- Ensures that these providers have provided informed consent to participate as care providers within the Ocean network, along with the commitment to process electronic communications sent through Ocean in a safe, secure, and timely manner.
 This consent is typically provided with a signed HINP-specific participant agreement.